CREST-ETAPS/crest-etaps.github.io/README.md

 The main objective of CREST is to bring together researchers and practitioners from industry and academia in order to enable discussions on how causal inference and causal prediction is performed.
 A further objective is to link to the foundations of causal reasoning in the philosophy of sciences and to causal reasoning performed in computer science and engineering.

+CREST 2023 is a sattelite event of ETAPS 2023, organised in Paris, on 22-27 April.

+## Important Dates
+Sunday, January 9  - Abstract
+Sunday, January 16 - Paper submission
+Sunday, February 16 - Notification